NullString1/ESP32BinanceDisplay/README.md

 # ESP32BinanceDisplay
-Uses an ESP32 and the Binance API to display values on a segment display
+Cycles between spot balance and futures balance in USDT on segment display.
 ## Installation
 1. Copy into blank sketch
 2. Fill in requires values